Seed beads...these delicious little tempting treasures that have as many uses as choices are what we will explore on this page.

 Keep your eyes open and you will begin to notice them everywhere used in such creative ways.
 How do you see them used?

-Bead weaving consist of sewing the beads together using bead needles, so these threads need to be thin enough for multiple strands of thread to pass through the hole.
+Bead weaving consist of sewing the beads together using bead needles.
+Silk and nylon threads are typically used if you are going to be weaving, these threads need to be thin enough for multiple strands of thread to pass through the hole.

-For the larger holed seed beads, pony or crow beads there is satin and leather cords.
-With a larger hole a larger cord is more practical to use.
+For the larger holed seed beads, ee-beads, pony beads or crow beads there are satin and leather cords.
+With a larger holed bead a larger cord is more practical to use.